romandtse07/google_analytics_kaggle/README.md

 ## Dataset Features

+The data comes from a Google merchandise store.
 Here, we list the features available in the competition data.
 Features that are further embedded in json format are discussed in the next section.

 channelGrouping: Pairs with medium.
     - Direct visits are those with no referral or organic header.
 It is usually assumed that these come from directly typing in the url or from clicking a bookmark, though this is not necessarily the case.
 Direct has no medium.